 She then went on to write Wanderland (in Development) which won the award at the Co-Production Forum at the Internationales Trickfilm Festival in Stuttgart 2013 and was nominated for the Robert Bosch Stifftung Film Prize the same year.

-Sarah is also one of the the very few female Sound Recordists in the Middle East with credits on projects like The Curve (2013), Ground to Ground (2013) and A Day in the Life (2013).
+Sarah is also one of the the very few female Sound Recordists in the Middle East with credits on projects like The Curve (2013), Ground to Ground (2013) and Arabs in Space (2016).

-Sarah is currently residing in Beirut, freelancing as a Sound Recordist while developing her feature film directorial debut.
+Sarah is currently residing in Beirut and teaching part time at the Lebanese American University.
+She continues a freelance career as a Sound Recordist while working on her music project Wanderland and developing her feature film directorial debut.